jivandhital/TransDiffusion/README.md

 # Acknowledgements

-Thank you to my project supervisor, Dr. Saad Bin Agmed, for providing continuous feedback and guidance throughout the completion of this research project.
+Thank you to my project supervisor, Dr. Saad Bin Ahmed, for providing continuous feedback and guidance throughout the completion of this research project.